-Industrial Production in Switzerland averaged 1.99 percent from 1991 until 2021, reaching an all time high of 12.30 percent in the first quarter of 2000 and a record low of -10.60 percent in the second quarter of 2009.
+Industrial Production in Switzerland averaged 2.32 percent from 1991 until 2022, reaching an all time high of 16.10 percent in the second quarter of 2021 and a record low of -10.55 percent in the second quarter of 2009.
 This page provides - Switzerland Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Switzerland Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.
+Switzerland Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Industrial Production in Switzerland is expected to be 10.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Switzerland to stand at 6.20 in 12 months time.
-In the long-term, the Switzerland Industrial Production is projected to trend around 4.00 percent in 2022 and 3.60 percent in 2023, according to our econometric models.
+Industrial Production in Switzerland is expected to be 4.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Switzerland Industrial Production is projected to trend around 3.60 percent in 2023, according to our econometric models.